mstable/MIPs/MIPS/mip-24.md

 The MTA Emissions Controller will distribute weekly MTA rewards in accordance with the votes of the MTA stakers.
 This is similar to [Curve’s GaugeController](https://dao.curve.fi/gaugeweight).
 This will also lock in a topline and a long-term emission schedule of MTA: 30 Million MTA will be distributed over the next 6 years starting from the first distribution on the 16th **December 2021**.
 Before the first distribution, more than a week will be given to allocating the first votes.
 This would leave over 5.1 Million MTA in the Treasury.
 The emission schedule follows a polynomial curve and is further detailed in section: _Specification - MTA emission schedule_.

-This would also change the reward allocation of protocol revenue.
-Whereas previously the protocol revenue was diverted to the Buyback&Make pool as specified in [MIP 8](./mip-8), the protocol revenue now gets directed to the two staking contracts proportionally.
+This would also change the reward allocation of governance fees.
+Whereas previously the governance fees was diverted to the Buyback&Make pool as specified in [MIP 8](./mip-8), the governance fees now gets directed to the two staking contracts proportionally.
 This would have the effect that stakers are incentivised to allocate MTA rewards towards dials that generate the highest protocol revenue.
 As part of this update, the Buyback&Make Pool gets sunsetted.
 The accrued amount will be transferred to the TreasuryDAO and is therefore in the hands of all MTA holders to either continue to provide liquidity or to allocate differently with a future TDP (Treasury DAO Proposal).

 ## Motivation